Skip to main content

 Prescription Queries

-For questions about your medication, your local pharmacist can provide advice on:
+If you have questions about your medication, your local pharmacist can advise on:

 • Over-the-counter alternatives

-You can also consult the NHS Medicines A to Z for detailed information.
+You can also check the NHS Medicines A–Z.

-If you need to speak to someone at the GP surgery about your prescription, please complete a Medication Request form.
+If you need to speak with someone at the practice, please complete a Medication Request form.

 Medication Reviews

-You can also request a review at any time by completing a Medication Request form.
+You can also request a review at any time using the Medication Request form.

 Prescription Charges

-• The NHS prescription charge is a standard flat rate.
+• The NHS charges a standard fee for each prescription.

 Disposing of Unused Medicines